How to Reinforce an Entry Door

 As the door’s edge is only secured to the frame by the bolt and the door’s handle latch, there are only two areas of force that need to be distributed when the door is attacked.
 Because the bolt and latch have a small surface area, they don’t distribute the force very well.

 The best way to deal with this is to fit a steel or aluminium door wrap around the edge of the door.
 The aim of a door wrap is to increase the surface area over which any force will be distributed.
 When force is more widely distributed, more of it is needed to cause any damage and breach the door.
+Upgrading the door handle, fixings, and other door hardware at the same time can further improve strength and durability.

 Fit high security locks to prevent lock snapping